Frontiers of chaotic advection: The new frontier: 3D unsteady flow

-with $\omega = curl \xvec{u}$ the vorticity, $\xvec{w}\times\xvec{u}$ the Lamb vector and $\xvec{f}$ the flexion field, representing inertia and viscous forces, respectively, and $\zeta=p + \rho g z + e_k$ the Bernouilli function \cite{Yanna1998}.
-Here $p$ is the static pressure, $e_k=\rho\xvec{u}\cdot\xvec{u}/2$ the kinetic energy, and gravity is defined as $\xvec{g}=-g\xvec{e}_z$.
-The momentum equation~\eqref{NS1} reduces to the Euler equation for both inviscid ($\mu=0$) and flexion-free ($\xvec{f}=\xvec{0}$) flows.
-A well-known dynamic property of 3D steady Euler flows is that they admit chaos upon satisfying the Beltrami condition $\xvec{w}\times\xvec{u}=\xvec{0}$; in all other cases they yield $\xvec{u}\cdot\xvec{\nabla}\zeta=\xvec{0}$ and possess invariant manifolds defined by level sets of $\zeta$ (Section~\ref{LaminarFlow}.)
+the Bernoulli function \cite{Yanna1998}.
+Here $e_k=\rho\xvec{u}\cdot\xvec{u}/2$ the kinetic energy, and gravity is defined as $\xvec{g}=-g\xvec{e}_z$.
+This form of the momentum equation directly reveals that it reduces from the 3D steady Navier-Stokes equation to the 3D steady Euler equation for both inviscid ($\mu=0$) and flexion-free ($\xvec{f}=\xvec{0}$) flows.
+3D steady Euler flows are special in that universal conditions for (the absence of) chaos can be formulated on the basis of momentum conservation.
+It is well-known that they admit chaos upon satisfying the Beltrami condition $\xvec{w}\times\xvec{u}=\xvec{0}$; in all other cases they yield $\xvec{u}\cdot\xvec{\nabla}\zeta=\xvec{0}$ and possess invariant manifolds defined by level sets of $\zeta$ (Section~\ref{LaminarFlow}).
 Moreover, these invariant manifolds are diffeomorphic either to cylinders or tori \cite{Arnold1998,Mezic1994}.
 Hence, the Lagrangian dynamics as described above can happen only in Euler flows (locally) meeting the Beltrami condition.
 Thus the latter facilitates (yet not per se {\it causes}) certain kinematic events.
 (Consult \textcite{Arnold1998} for further properties of 3D steady Euler flows.)
-The well-known ABC flow can be both non-Beltrami and Beltrami.
-The former yields a foliation of nested invariant tori; the latter admits (local) disintegration of these tori into chaotic zones by a variety of resonance phenomena \cite{Dombre1986,Feingold1988,Cartwright1994,Haller2001}.
+The ABC (Arnol'd--Beltrami--Childress) flow, for example, always satisfies the Beltrami condition and is the archetypal flow for many studies on 3D chaotic advection \cite{Dombre1986,Feingold1988,Cartwright1994,Haller2001}.

 Irrotational flexion fields ($\xvec{\nabla}\times\xvec{f}=\xvec{0}$) imply $\xvec{f}=-\xvec{\nabla}\sigma$, with $\sigma$ the flexion potential, reducing Eq.~\eqref{NS1} essentially to an Euler form $\rho\xvec{w}\times\xvec{u}=-\xvec{\nabla}\zeta'$, with $\zeta'=\zeta+\mu\sigma$ \cite{Yanna1998}.
 Here the Beltrami condition again determines the Lagrangian dynamics.
 Thus flexion-free flows, though strictly incorporating viscous effects, behave effectively as inviscid flows.
 It must be stressed that Stokes flows, though governed by $\mu\xvec{f}=\xvec{\nabla}p$ and thus also meeting $\xvec{\nabla}\times\xvec{f}=\xvec{0}$, are excluded from this behavior.
 Here the flexion potential equals $\sigma = -p/\mu+c$, with $c$ an arbitrary constant, implying $\zeta'=c$ and, in consequence, conservation of $\zeta'$ tells us nothing.
 Hence, akin to a Beltrami flow, $\zeta'$ is {\it not} a useful constant of motion.
 This point exposes an intriguing contrast: Euler flows satisfy $\xvec{\nabla}\zeta'=\xvec{0}$ only in the exceptional Beltrami case; Stokes flows, on the other hand, {\it invariably} satisfy $\xvec{\nabla}\zeta'=\xvec{0}$.
 Thus Euler flows generically are non-chaotic, while 3D Stokes flows have no obstacle to chaos.
 This observation has the fundamental implication that, lacking a universal dynamical restriction, Stokes flows can be integrable only due to symmetries.